Skip to content

 • In the popover that appears when you hover the cursor over the round icon, you will see a list of events in which this resource booking also appears.

-The prices that are displayed under the resource bookings can be shown including or excluding VAT.
+The prices of resource bookings can appear including or excluding VAT.
 To switch between displaying with or without VAT, you can choose the desired option at the top of the tab.

 Tip